ISS Shipboard Operations

 Two wind profilers deployed on the Japan JAMSTEC RV Mirai for the Nauru99 campaign in the central Pacific.

-The ISS are operated by the Atmospheric Profiling Group in the In-Situ Sensing Facility (ISF) of the Earth Observing Lab (EOL) at the National Center for Atmospheric Research (NCAR).
+The ISS are operated by the Atmospheric Profiling Group at the National Center for Atmospheric Research (NCAR) Earth Observing Lab (EOL).